MatthewJStevenson/Shopping-Cart-NodeJS/README.md

 ## Running the app

-1. CD to ShoppingCart folder
+1. CD to the repo's root folder
 2. Run npm install
 3. Run npm test